slabsxyz/legacy-docs/docs/guides/sdk_react.md

 ```typescript
 import { DippiProvider} from '@dippixyz/react-sdk';
 ```
 8. Once you've imported the `DippiProvider` you have to initialize it using the `API Token` and `Application Id` that you got during [Step 1](#step-1-getting-your-api-token-and-application-id).
-We will do this by declaring a constant named `DippiConfig`
+We will do this by declaring a constant named `DippiConfig` and replacing the `API Token` and `Application Id` values.
 ```typescript
 const dippiConfig = {
     appToken: [API Token],